gauravloj/radare2-book/src/tools/intro.md

 All the functionalities provided by the different APIs and plugins have also different tools to allow to use them from the commandline and integrate them with shellscripts easily.

-Thanks to the ortogonal design of the framework it is possible to do all the things that r2 is able from different places:
+Thanks to the orthogonal design of the framework it is possible to do all the things that r2 is able from different places:

 * These companion tools
 * Native library APIs